 And remember to use a different external drive for backup.

-An NAS will probably be faster and more convenient than an external drive—once it’s working properly.
+A NAS box will probably be faster and more convenient than an external drive—once it’s working properly.
 But it will almost certainly be more expensive and more difficult to set up and if you work remotely, access to files will be problematic.

 5: Buy a large SSD

-Yes, they’re expensive—about $300 for 960GB as I write this.
+Yes, they’re expensive—close to $300 for 1TB as I write this.
 But this is the fastest and simplest solution.